 If you’re still determined to keep more than one crested gecko in a single enclosure, you’ll need to know how to do so in the safest way possible.
 Here are tips to help.

 Don’t try to keep two males together; it’s not worth the risk.
 Stick to groups that make sense.
 Keep no more than one male per enclosure.
 Females can be kept together, but ensure that there’s adequate space to avoid fighting.
 One male can be kept with several females, but if it’s kept with just one, make sure she gets cooldown time separate from him after giving birth.

 The last thing that you want to do is accidentally feed a smaller crested gecko to a larger one by trying to keep them together.
 Avoid this by only putting lizards in the same habitat if they’re about the same size.
 Even if he doesn’t eat the smaller lizard, a larger male might try to breed with a female that’s not ready yet, causing serious damage in the process.

 Ensure Ample Space

-Even female crested geckos will fight amongst each other if they don’t have enough space.
-You’ll want a 20-gallon aquarium as a minimum for a single crested gecko.
+Even female crested geckos will fight with each other if they don’t have enough space.
+You want a 20-gallon aquarium as a minimum for a single crested gecko.
 Two geckos will need a 30-gallon terrarium, and more geckos will need even more space.
 Keeping too many geckos in a space that’s too small is a fast way to start causing problems between your lizards.

-Crested geckos make great pets and they’re some of the most unique-looking lizards around.
-Keeping your geckos in the same enclosure seems like the easy route, but you’ll have to be very careful about pairing them up unless you want your lizards to kill or injure each other.
-Still, if you take sensible precautions like never keeping multiple males together and only housing lizards of similar size together, you should be able to keep several lizards in the same habitat safely and peacefully.
+Crested geckos make great pets, and they’re among the most unique-looking lizards around.
+Keeping your geckos in the same enclosure seems like the easy route, but you have to be careful about pairing them up unless you want your lizards to kill or injure each other.
+Still, if you take sensible precautions like never keeping multiple males together and only housing lizards of similar sizes, you should be able to keep several lizards in the same habitat safely and peacefully.